Meeting FAQ

 The most important part of the Contributions is to set up a follow up 121 conversation with someone from the meeting.

 If this is your first meeting then you won’t be able to plan ahead.
-But while you’re listening to the one minute pitches make a note of anyone that you think would make a good onward conversation for you and ask for a 121 during the Contributions.
+But while you’re listening to the one minute introductions make a note of anyone that you think would make a good onward conversation for you and ask for a 121 during the Contributions section of the meeting.

 If you’ve attended a Growth Community meeting before then it’s a good idea to plan ahead and bring along your thank yous and anything you’ve done to help anyone since your last visit.
 You might also have a list of people that you met last time that you now want a 121 with.